bgaber/terraform/aws/elite-password-rotation/synthetic-browser/modules/dd_synthetic_browser/README.md

 The high level steps to create the Terraform code are these three steps:

-**Step 1:** get the JSON representation of a Synthetic Test using API call
+**Step 1:** get the JSON representation of a Synthetic Test using API call which can be done with curl command or Terraform import of an existing Synthetic Browser Test

 **Step 2:** manually, or using an online tool further convert the JSON to a valid string which I then set it in the element parameter